cwancy/tekla-structures-attributes/README.md

 # Contributing
 Feel free to contribute to the issues, or create issues yourself.
 A goal of this project is that developers using the Tekla Open API can benefit from an easy to access library that speeds up their development process.

-PR's for your own personal/organizational UDA's will be rejected, as this may be misleading and bloat the code.
+PR's for your own personal/organizational UDA's will be rejected, as this may be misleading to other developers.